UPDATED: 9:20 p.m. ET, April 10, 2022 —

 The centuries-old American tradition of police shooting and killing Black males suffered an untraditional jolt in April when former cop Derek Chauvin was found guilty and convicted on all counts for murdering George Floyd by kneeling on the unarmed, handcuffed man’s neck for more than nine minutes.

-But it has been a quick resumption to police normalcy with multiple killings of Black people by law enforcement since the day of Chauvin’s verdict.
+But it has been a quick resumption of police normalcy with multiple killings of Black people by law enforcement since the day of Chauvin’s verdict.